ivangayton/3DStreetView-game/docs/build_unity_project.md

 First, paste the file ```WASD game keyboard instructions for 3DStreetView_semi-translucent.png``` into the Assets directory.

-Back in Unity, select Gameobject -> UI -> Canvas creates an empty Canvas and an EvenSystem.
+Back in Unity, select Gameobject -> UI -> Canvas creates an empty Canvas and an EventSystem.
 Select the Canvas object in the Hierarchy pane, and drag the CanvasController to the empty space in the Inspector pane below it.

 Now hit the 2D button in the Scene pane, and zoom out a ludicrous amount until you see the whole Canvas, which will be a giant white square that makes the mesh look microsopic.